ben-spanswick/hugo-blog/content/ai/Aurora.md

 The 1.3 billion parameter model uses a flexible **3D Swin Transformer** with **Perceiver-based encoders and decoders** that handle the multi-scale chaos making weather computationally expensive.
 Storm systems nest inside each other like Russian dolls—local thunderstorms emerge from continental temperature gradients, jet streams mess with precipitation patterns thousands of miles away.
 Traditional models struggle with these nested interactions.
 Aurora's attention mechanisms track everything simultaneously, from molecular processes to planetary circulation.

 ![Diagram showing the 3D Swin Transformer and Perceiver-based architecture of the Aurora model.](/img/weather/architecture.png)
+*Aurora is a 1.3 billion parameter foundation model for high-resolution forecasting of weather and atmospheric processes.
+Aurora is a flexible 3D Swin Transformer with 3D Perceiver-based encoders and decoders.
+At pretraining time, Aurora is optimized to minimize a loss on multiple heterogeneous datasets with different resolutions, variables, and pressure levels.
+The model is then fine-tuned in two stages: (1) short-lead time fine-tuning of the pretrained weights and (2) long-lead time (rollout) fine-tuning using Low Rank Adaptation (LoRA).
+The fine-tuned models are then deployed to tackle a diverse collection of operational forecasting scenarios at different resolutions.*

 The training approach deserves attention too.
 Aurora pretrains on heterogeneous datasets with different resolutions, variables, and pressure levels, then fine-tunes in two stages: short-lead time adjustments of pretrained weights, followed by long-lead time rollout fine-tuning using Low Rank Adaptation.
 This lets Aurora digest messy real-world data—satellite imagery, radar sweeps, surface observations—without the usual preprocessing gymnastics.

 ### Performance That Actually Matters

 Aurora outperformed ECMWF's high-resolution model on [90% of tested variables](https://www.nature.com/articles/s41586-025-09005-y).
-When compared directly against GraphCast—Google's previous state-of-the-art AI weather model—Aurora matched or exceeded performance on 94% of targets.
+When compared directly against [GraphCast](https://deepmind.google/discover/blog/graphcast-ai-model-for-faster-and-more-accurate-weather-forecasting/)—Google's previous state-of-the-art AI weather model—Aurora matched or exceeded performance on 94% of targets.
 The biggest gains showed up in the upper atmosphere, where GraphCast performance notoriously struggles, with improvements reaching 40%.

 Storm Ciarán provided a real-world stress test.
 When this low-pressure system battered northwestern Europe in November 2023, it set new intensity records for England and caught existing weather models off guard.
 The rapid intensification and peak wind speeds exposed limitations in current prediction systems—exactly the kind of extreme event where Aurora's pattern recognition capabilities could prove invaluable.

-![Satellite image or weather map snapshot of Storm Ciarán over Europe.](/img/weather/ECMWF.png)
+![Satellite image or weather map snapshot of Storm Ciarán over Europe.](/img/weather/ECMWF.png) *ECMWF of storm Ciarán over NW Europe*

 The speed differential feels almost unfair.
 Microsoft estimates Aurora delivers roughly 5,000x computational speedup over the Integrated Forecasting System.
 Traditional numerical weather prediction resembles computational archaeology—teams nursing finite difference equations through supercomputer clusters.
 Aurora runs inference on commodity hardware faster than most people stream Netflix.

-### Aurora vs. GenCast: Different Tools for Different Jobs
+### Aurora vs. GraphCast: A Battle of Titans

 ![Chart comparing Aurora's performance against GraphCast across different atmospheric levels.](/img/weather/auroravsgraphcast.png)

-Google's [GenCast](https://deepmind.google/discover/blog/gencast-predicts-weather-and-the-risks-of-extreme-conditions-with-sota-accuracy/), which I covered previously, takes a fundamentally different approach.
-Aurora focuses on deterministic predictions with blazing speed.
-GenCast emphasizes probabilistic ensembles that capture forecast uncertainty.

-* **Aurora tells you:** "Hurricane makes landfall Tuesday morning at these coordinates."
-* **GenCast provides:** "65% chance of landfall between Monday evening and Wednesday noon, with this spatial uncertainty envelope."

-Both approaches serve different needs.
-Emergency managers often want decisive guidance for evacuation decisions—Aurora's deterministic clarity works well there.
-Climate researchers analyzing long-term scenarios benefit more from GenCast's probabilistic richness.

-AI weather modeling is fragmenting into specialized tools rather than converging on a single approach.
-Different problems demand different computational strategies.
+*Aurora beats out Google Deepmind's GraphCast in various performance metrics.*

+The showdown between Microsoft's Aurora and Google's GraphCast isn't about different jobs, but who can do the *same* job better.
+Both are deterministic models aiming for the single most accurate forecast possible.
+The rivalry pushes the boundaries of AI in meteorology.

+While both models deliver state-of-the-art performance, their architectures differ.
+GraphCast uses a Graph Neural Network to process the world as a mesh of interconnected nodes.
+Aurora employs a 3D Swin Transformer, an approach that excels at capturing complex, multi-scale spatial relationships in three dimensions.

+As performance benchmarks show, Aurora's architecture currently gives it an edge, particularly in the upper atmosphere.
+This direct competition is rapidly accelerating progress, with each new model leapfrogging the last in a race for atmospheric prediction supremacy.

 ### Beyond Weather: The Versatility Factor